SAP-samples/teched2025-CS261/exercises/ex4/4_BusinessProcessMonitoring_Exercises.md

 - Open 'Configuration' section, navigate to 'KPI Management'.
 Check the Collection Status of the KPI
 ![BPMon Custom KPI Data Collection](images/BPMon_DataCollectionStatus.png)

+** Show Data Collection being switched on in KPI Management > KPI Management > Click on KPI > Data Collection Tab (check if the data collection is switched on, if not switch the data collection on for you KPI)

+** Inform the instructor so that the data collection run is triggered

 ## 4.3 Create an Event to be alerted (Guided Exercise)
 In order to get alerted based on certain conditions, an Event needs to be configured